 Cluster feeding is when your baby feeds for very short periods and constantly.
 This usually continues for several hours.
 It’s common for the baby to have a low appetite between cluster feeding sessions.
 You will also notice a difference in feeding routines.
 For instance, babies are likely to sleep longer and feed less during the morning and day as opposed to following a regular schedule.

 In most cases, the baby only takes the breast for a couple of seconds.
 Then he or she leaves the breast and gets fussy, followed by another short feeding session and getting fussy again.

 As a mother, you can be left physically tired and emotionally depressed due to cluster feeding cycles.
 To a new mother, this can be an overwhelming experience because a million questions are running through your mind.
 And these questions are not exactly happy, seeing as cluster feeding can be confused with colic or teething.
-But it’s important to note that if your baby is colic, he or she won’t be soothed through feeding or formulas, unlike with cluster feeding.
+But it’s important to note that if your baby is colic, he or she won’t be soothed through breast milk feeding or formulas, unlike with cluster feeding.